Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Arithmetic characterization of monogenic and multiply monogenic number fields

 For details, we refer to Dedekind (1878) and to the books Hensel (1908), Hasse (1963), Narkiewicz (1974), Evertse and Gy\H ory (2017), Ga\'al (2019) and the references given there.
-For some recent developments, see also the survey article Ga\'al (2024) with many interesting special results.
-We note that Hasse's problem is not yet solved in full generality.
+For some recent developments, see also the survey article Ga\'al (2024) with many interesting special results, and the recent interesting papers Kaur, Kumar and Remete (2025), Sharma and Sarma (2025), Gu\`{a}rdia and Perdet (2025), Ga\'{a}l (2025), Harrington and Jones (2025), Yakkou, Aghzer and Boua (202?), and K\"{o}nig (2025).
+We note that Hasse's problem has not yet been solved in full generality.

-In general, while the monogenicity can be, its multiplicity cannot be determined by the arithmetic methods utilized.